 The colossal yet simple building impresses.
 Peace coupled with immense greenery made me sit here for sometime in silence.

 RAM KI PAIRI – TOP PLACES TO SEE IN AYODHYA

-Ram Ki Pairi in Ayodhya reminded me of Har Ki Paidi in Haridwar.
+Ram Ki Pairi in Ayodhya reminded me of Har Ki Paidi in Haridwar in Uttarakhand.
 Though not as big in scale, Ram Ki Pairi still impressed me with its cleanliness, beauty and silence.
 A tall statue of Shri Ram (full body) and another large statue (face and chest) of Hanuman ji nearby add to the divine atmosphere.
 The series of spic and span ghats or the nearby banks of wide Sarayu river are great for meditating or even reading a book.
 There are many ancient Hindu temples, some even in ruins nearby.
 Temples like Nageshwarnath Temple, Chhoti Devkali Temple, Valmiki Ramayan Bhawan and Shish Mahal, etc. add character to Ram Ki Pairi.
-Join in a bhajan session or a pooja ceremony in some of the major temples here.
+Join in a bhajan session or a pooja ceremony in some of the major Hindu temples here.